pkg/profile/README.md

 options
 -------

-Control of what to profile is controlled by the profile.Config value passed to profile.Start.
+What to profile is controlled by the \*profile.Config value passed to profile.Start.
 A nil Config is the same as choosing all the defaults.
 By default no profiles are enabled.

 Several convenience package level values are provided for cpu, memory, and block (contention) profiling.